Financial Policy

 Financial policy

 COVA is a not-for-profit foundation.
 We fund our oil stock purchases with loans we take out from the Ministry of Finance under the terms of treasury banking.
-The Ministry of Climate Policy and Green Growth guarantees the loans contracted up to €1,465 million.
+The Ministry of Economic Affairs and Climate Policy guarantees the loans contracted up to €1,465 million.
 This offers sufficient scope for funding the purchase of the necessary stocks.
 The law provides that the State will be liable for any debts of COVA which remain after its winding-up as a legal person (Section 25 of the Petroleum Products Stockpiling Act (Wva)).

 COVA’s operating costs are funded from a stockholding levy on oil products.
 The Wva has set the stockholding levy at 0.8 cent per litre, and this is included in the fuel price at the pump.
 The income which COVA receives therefore moves in line with the annual consumption of gasoline, diesel and LPG.